issamBD/bookme-MERN-Backend/README.md

 # bookme-MERN-Backend

-Booke Me is a responsive full stack web app made using the MERN Stack. deployed <a href="https://thebookmeproject.netlify.app/">here<a/>
+BookMe is a responsive full stack web app made using the MERN Stack. deployed <a href="https://thebookmeproject.netlify.app/">here<a/>

 The Concept: